AnicetNgrt/flore1/README.md

 ### Note:
 Thanks a lot for paying attention to my work.
-My name is Anicet Nougaret, and I'm doing all of this alone.
+My name is Anicet Nougaret, I am a french IT student, and I am doing all of this alone.
 This project will always remain open source and free.
 Therefore, please consider donating, it will greatly support this project !
 \\(●'◡'●)/